Arpit-Verma5906/GlobalWeather/README.md

    ```
    npm install
    ```
-3. Set your weather API key in `server.js` (if required).
+3. Copy `.env.default` to `.env` and set your weather API key and other environment variables in `.env`.
 4. Start the server:
    ```
-   node server.js
+   npm start
    ```

 ### Frontend Setup